-David, Stephen and Paul provide a rich description of Jewish history from Abraham through the Exodus to the time of David in Psalm 78, Psalm 105, Acts 7 and 13.
+David, Stephen, Paul and Jeremiah provide a rich description of Jewish history from Abraham through the Exodus to the time of David and then the deportation of Israel in Psalm 78, Psalm 105, Acts 7 and 13 and 2 Kings 17.
 Stephen was stoned to death after he explained this to the religious leaders of Israel.
-Here’s the combined story across the four texts:
+Here’s the combined story across the five texts:

 The God of glory appeared to our father Abraham when he was in Mesopotamia, before he lived in Haran, and said to him, ‘Go out from your land and from your kindred and go into the land that I will show you.’
 Then he went out from the land of the Chaldeans and lived in Haran.
 And after his father died, God removed him from there into this land in which you are now living.
 Yet he gave him no inheritance in it, not even a foot’s length, but promised to give it to him as a possession and to his offspring after him, though he had no child.
 And God spoke to this effect—that his offspring would be sojourners in a land belonging to others, who would enslave them and afflict them four hundred years.
 ‘But I will judge the nation that they serve,’ said God, ‘and after that they shall come out and worship me in this place.’
 And he gave him the covenant of circumcision.
 And so Abraham became the father of Isaac, and circumcised him on the eighth day, and Isaac became the father of Jacob, and Jacob of the twelve patriarchs.